Delunado/Delunado/README.md

-### Welcome to my profile!
+## Hi, I'm Javier (Delunado)! 👋

-I'm Javier (Delunado), a Computer Engineer and Game Developer.
-I've always been passionate about programming and video games, so... **I program videogames!**
+I'm a Computer Engineer and Game Developer.
+I've always been passionate about programming and videogames, so... **I program videogames!**
-I'm also a devotee of refactoring, code architecture and, in general, **good programming practices**.
+I'm also a devotee of refactoring, code architecture, clean code and, in general, **good programming practices**.

-I'm also the organizer and moderator of the [Spain Game Devs community](https://twitter.com/spaingamedevs), a huge community of hispanic developers.
-I have also solo organized the [Spain Game Devs Jam II](https://itch.io/jam/spain-game-devs-jam-ii), one of the biggest (if not the biggest) Spanish Game Jams, with more than 560 participants, 130 games submitted, 6000€ in prizes, etc.
+I'm also the admin of the [Spain Game Devs community](https://twitter.com/spaingamedevs) 🇪🇸, a huge community of hispanic developers.
+I have solo organized the [Spain Game Devs Jam II](https://itch.io/jam/spain-game-devs-jam-ii), the biggest Spanish Game Jam, with more than 560 participants, 130 games submitted, 6000€ in prizes, 25 sponsors, etc. ✌️

-## Experience and Projects.
+## Experience and Projects 🛠️
 These are some of my finished projects, past experiences and companies I've worked for.

-### Plugins
+### Plugins 🔌

 - [Randomify](https://assetstore.unity.com/packages/templates/systems/randomify-fast-easy-weighted-randomizer-174978): Randomify is a blazingly fast and easy-to-use weighted randomizer for Unity, including two easy to understand example scenes.
 It's cheap and very useful!
 Read the complete documentation [here](https://github.com/Delunado/Randomify-Documentation).

-### Games
+### Games 🎮

 - [Clownbiosis](https://delunado.itch.io/clownbiosis): In Clownbiosis you play as a little clownfish who lives in an anemone.
 You have to recolect food in order to feed you and your anemone.
 But be careful!
 If you don't feed it, the anemone will die.
 Our main objective with the game was to provide a beautiful and relaxed experience.
 Forget about the problems and enjoy with the incredible music and wonderful art.
 I worked as a solo programmer and designer, within a team of 3.